Introduction to Transactions in SQL

 Syntax: SET TRANSACTION [ READ-WRITE | READ ONLY ];

-The transaction is supported by MYSQL engine InnoDB.
-By default, auto-commit remains enabled that’s why whenever any SQL executes after execution commits automatically take place.
+The transaction is supported by the MYSQL engine InnoDB.
+By default, auto-commit remains enabled; that’s why whenever any SQL executes after execution, commits automatically take place.

 Transactions using SQL